evequozf/D3-Swiss-map-with-latitude-longitude-locations/README.md

     coords = [latitude, longitude]

-When projected, the two coordinates are mapped to the x and y axes in 2D: the latitude (North-South) is actually an ``y`` coordinate, and the longitude (East-West) is an ``x`` coordinate.
+When projected, the two coordinates will be mapped to the x and y axes in 2D: the latitude (North-South) is actually an ``y`` coordinate, and the longitude (East-West) is an ``x`` coordinate.
 This is exactly what those two seeminlgy counterintuitive functions do:
 ```javascript
     var x = function(coords) {
       return projection([coords[1],coords[0]])[0];